 That’s how good training will reduce common issues and reduce their dependency on the help desk.

-Practical Tips and Best Practices for Reducing Help Desk Calls With Training
+Practical Tips and Best Practices for Reducing Help Desk Calls with Training

 What does that mean?